troykyo/dssloopholes.github.io/category/engagement/Refreshing Roles.md

 ﻿## Refreshing Roles

-Refreshing Roles refers to the process of reevaluating and redefining the roles and responsibilities to adapt to changing market dynamics, technological advancements, and consumer demands.
+Refreshing Roles refers to the process of reevaluating and redefining the roles and responsibilities to adapt to changing market dynamics, technological advancements, and user demands.
 It involves a strategic approach to reassessing job functions, hierarchies, and skill sets to ensure they align with the evolving needs of the business and the industry as a whole.
 Job Function Evaluation: The first step in refreshing roles is to evaluate the existing job functions within the organization.
 This involves analyzing the tasks, responsibilities, and skill requirements of each role to determine their relevance and effectiveness in the current fashion landscape.

 #### Skill Set Assessment